 In response to President Trump’s cruel and inhumane family separation policy, People For the American Way noted on June 19: “Trump’s zero-tolerance policy is ripping families apart, and he has the power to stop this nightmare.”
-Two months later, the nightmare continues.
-Not a single person in the federal government has been held accountable.
-Now Trump wants to promote—not punish—a central player.
+To date, not a single person in the federal government has been held accountable, and Trump wants to promote a central player.
 He has nominated Kathy Kraninger to be the next director of the Consumer Financial Protection Bureau.
 In Kraninger’s current position with the Office of Management and Budget, she oversees program planning and implementation for the Department of Homeland Security and the Department of Justice—the two federal agencies most directly responsible for separating families at the border.
-PFAW agrees with allied organizations that Kraninger, whose committee vote is scheduled for August 23, should not be confirmed.
+PFAW agrees with allied organizations that Kraninger should not be confirmed.
 You can download our letter here.
 Click here to view our earlier committee letter.

-We, the undersigned national, state, and local organizations, write to express our opposition to the nomination of Kathy Kraninger for the position of Director of the Consumer Financial Protection Bureau and to urge you to vote against her confirmation when the Committee considers this matter on Thursday, August 23.
-In addition to having “no apparent relevant experience in finance, banking regulation or consumer protection”1 and agreeing with every one of Mick Mulvaney’s harmful consumer policies,2 Ms. Kraninger in recent months has played a central role in administering the inhumane and un-American policy of separating thousands of children from their parents—for some, perhaps permanently—along our southwest border.
+We, the undersigned national, state, and local organizations, write to express our opposition to the nomination of Kathy Kraninger for the position of Director of the Consumer Financial Protection Bureau and to urge you to vote against her confirmation when the Senate considers this matter the week of November 26.
+In addition to having “no apparent relevant experience in finance, banking regulation or consumer protection”1 and agreeing with every one of Mick Mulvaney’s harmful consumer policies,2 Ms. Kraninger played a central role in administering the inhumane and un-American policy of separating thousands of children from their parents—for some, perhaps permanently—along our southwest border.
 Rather than being simply a disastrous policy of the past, the humanitarian crisis resulting from the separation of families continues to this day.
-The administration officials responsible for implementing the tragedy unfolding deserve to be punished, not promoted.
+The Administration officials responsible for implementing the tragedy unfolding deserve to be punished, not promoted.

 In her current role as a program associate director at the Office of Management and Budget (OMB), Ms. Kraninger oversees both the Department of Homeland Security and the Department of Justice, the two federal agencies most directly responsible for the administration’s decision to separate more than 2,600 children from their parents at the border.3 Still today, more than 100 days after the administration was required to reunite every separated family, children remain apart from their parents.4 Even more appalling, in the time since the Senate Banking Committee voted to send Ms. Kraninger’s nomination to the full Senate, the Trump administration “found” an additional 14 children who were separated from their parent but were not previously accounted for.5 This disclosure raises serious questions about how many more children may have been—and may still remain—separated.
-To date, not a single person in the federal government has been held accountable for this policy, including Ms. Kraninger who had a role in the implementation of this policy.
+To date, not a single person in the federal government has been held accountable for this policy, including Ms. Kraninger who had a role in its implementation.

 One of the most important functions of OMB is to ensure that agencies have properly planned for and are prepared to implement significant policies and programs such as this.
 That is no less true when it comes to terrible and ill-conceived policies such as this one.
 OMB’s role typically involves facilitating interagency communication and helping to manage complicated processes that cut across multiple agencies.
 A recent report from the DHS Office of Inspector General (OIG) confirms—as The Washington Post puts it—that the “family separation policy was flawed from the start,” including “a poorly coordinated interagency process that left distraught parents with little or no knowledge of their children’s whereabouts.”13 The OIG also found “no evidence” to support the administration’s claim that DHS and HHS had established “a central database” to facilitate the sharing of information across agencies regarding the whereabouts of separated children and their parents.
 Either Ms. Kraninger failed terribly at her job, putting the wellbeing and lives of thousands of children in danger, or, even more concerning, she purposefully sought to run an ineffective, cruel process in order to punish children and/or their parents, in which case she lacks the moral sense or standing to hold a government position.
 In either case, her nomination should be rejected.